nojkceb/boot-camps/README.md

 Materials for the Software Carpentry workshop at Columbia University, Jan 30 & 31, 2013.

-See the live Web page built from these mterials at:  http://swc-columbia.com
+See the live Web page built from these materials at:  http://swc-columbia.com

 Materials from previous boot camps were modified and reused in this workshop, particularly: